faberNovel/DynamicOverlay/README.md

 By default, all the content of the overlay is draggable but you can limit this behavior using the `draggable`  view modifier.

-Here only the table view header is draggable:
+Here only the list header is draggable:

 ```swift
 var body: some View {